Use hardware and software to improve ECDHE and ECDSA cipher performance

 Previously, ECDHE and ECDSA computation on a Citrix ADC appliance was performed only on the hardware (Cavium chips), which limited the number of SSL sessions at any given time.
 With this enhancement, some operations are also performed in the software.
 That is, processing is done both on the Cavium chips and on the CPU cores to improve ECDHE and ECDSA cipher performance.

 The processing is first performed in software, up to the configured software crypto threshold.
 After this threshold is reached, the operations are offloaded to the hardware.
-Therefore, this hybrid model leverages both hardware and software to improve SSL performance.
+Therefore, this hybrid model uses both hardware and software to improve SSL performance.
 You can enable the hybrid model by setting the “softwareCryptoThreshold” parameter to suit your requirement.
 To disable the hybrid model, set this parameter to 0.

 Enable the hybrid model by using the CLI